christophmeise/ldtr-web-business/src/posts/hypnose-in-der-traumatherapie-wie-rtt-trauma-fur-immer-heilen-kann.md

     So in this post, we want to share our observations with you of how life here in Bali has changed and give you information direct from the authorities.
 - template: fulltext
   title: test
-abstract: Mit Hypnose nach der Rapid Transformational Therapy™ zu deinem Wunschgewicht – einfach, dauerhaft, ohne Diät und ohne Jo-Jo Effekt.
-Ob Hypnose eine echte Alternative ist und wie genau RTT zum Abnehmen funktioniert erfährst du in diesem Blogartikel!
+abstract: Erleben wir traumatische Erfahrungen, so kann das weitreichende Folgen für unser Leben haben.
+Oft sind die Betroffenen nicht mehr in der Lage ihr Leben so zu führen wie vor dem Trauma.
+Ob Hypnose eine echte Heilungschance bei einer posttraumatischen Belastungsstörung bietet, erfährst du in diesem Blogartikel!

 ---
 ### Wie äußert sich ein Trauma?